99003787/miniproject/1_Requirments/readme.md

 # 4W&#39;s and 1&#39;H

-## Who:
+## Why:
-*	people in the organisation ,managers ,colleagues
-*	mentors and GEA academy can use the data for evaluation
-*	For checking the information of people in nalanda and takshasila
+* We are using to retrieve the data of an individual candidate from the excel workbook of 5 sheets where all the relevant data of 40 candidates is present.
+* We can easily access the details of that individual by giving some input such as name, Ps no and email id.

 *TBD*

 ## What:
- *	We are preparing the master excel sheet to search and retrive data
+ *		We are preparing the master excel sheet to search and retrieve data from all the 5 excel sheets that are created.
- *	for easy search of a particular cell or data of a person
+* It is used for easy search of a particular cell or data of a person
- *	provides information of every person details like bio,academics,health
+*	It provides information of every person details like bio, academics, health and personal details

 *TBD*

 ## When:
-*	evalaution of exams
-*	searching for person information
+*	Searching for person information
-*	contact information
+* To get the contact information
-*	health check
+* To get the required details of that person educational qualification